Skip to content

 Command history is saved to ~/.milk_history and loaded at startup.
 Up to 1000 entries are retained between sessions.

-milk-cli > history # show last 20 commands
+milk-cli > ghistory # show last 20 entries (all sessions)

 Use Ctrl+R for interactive reverse search through history.